Vaccine type: Live-attenuated virus vaccine

 Schedule and administration

-A single dose of Zostavax is recommended for adults aged 50 years and older.
+A single dose of Zostavax is approved for use for adults aged 50 years and older.
 There is no upper age limit for administration of Zostavax.

 There are no recommendations for booster doses of Zostavax at this time.